-Your first contact for issues regarding your child is always their class teacher, who can be contacted either before school in the playground or via the school office by phoning 0161 928 4748, emailing broadheath.admin@trafford.gov.uk, or by class dojo.
+Your first contact for issues regarding your child is always their class teacher, who can be contacted either via the school office by phoning 0161 928 4748, emailing broadheath.admin@trafford.gov.uk, or by class dojo.
+Parents also have the opportunity to speak to the teacher at the end of the school day on the playground.

-After this you may contact the Sendco, Mrs C Boyer at sen@bps.trafford.sch.uk, via the school office or class dojo.
+After this you may contact the SENDCo, Mrs C Boyer at sen@bps.trafford.sch.uk, via the school office or class dojo.